 While pasta salads can sometimes be bland, this one has a bold feta dressing that is anything but boring!

-Choose a regular or gluten-free pasta (I chose bow-tie) and fill up your salad with:
+Choose a regular or gluten-free pasta (there are Iots of fun shapes like bow tie pasta available) and fill up your salad with:

 - crisp bell peppers: one of each colour is fun